 Person and Relationship Lifecycles

-This document is intended to clarify the effects and nuances of creating, deleting, and restoring Person and Relationship entities in the FamilySearch system.
+This document is intended to clarify the effects and nuances of changing, creating, deleting, and restoring Person and Relationship entities in the FamilySearch system.

 Deleting Persons and Relationships

 When a Person or Relationship entity is deleted, FamilySearch maintains a reference to it to enable support for restoring (i.e., "undeleting") it at a later time.
 A request for a Person or Relationship that has been deleted will result in an "HTTP 410 Gone" status code.
 View an example of a request for a Person that has been deleted.